“The very best store in Squamish with lots of friendly staff and volunteers.”

 Pearl’s continued to grow into the community hub that it is now recognized for, winning the hearts of many as well as awards such as the Squamish Chief newspaper’s “Best Place for a Bargain” Reader’s Choice award several years running, and the Squamish Chamber of Commerce Business Excellence Award for Non-profit of the Year 2019.

 Business ground to an abrupt halt in spring 2020, when the COVID-19 pandemic forced the store’s closure for three months.
-Facing a loss of revenue for the Howe Sound Women’s Centre and loss of access for the community, Pearl’s staff and volunteers safely rallied behind the scenes, and used this unprecedented closure to bring value to the organization via a bright, fun store makeover.
+Facing a loss of revenue for the women’s centre and loss of access for the community, Pearl’s staff and volunteers safely rallied behind the scenes, and used this unprecedented closure to bring value to the organization via a bright, fun store makeover.
 The challenges of this time also brought new ideas and renewed our commitment to serving our community, strengthening our resolve to represent our organization’s values of equality, inclusivity, and empowerment for all people.